 - Every prisoner is entitled to make at least 1 outgoing telephone call of up to 5 minutes duration per week, in addition to any calls to an outside agency or his or her legal advisor.

 - Newly arrived prisoners must be allowed 1 free phone call within New Zealand for the purpose of advising their next of kin (Corrections Regulations 2005, regulation 87).
-This phone call must be recorded for monitoring purposes but is unlikely to be able to be made on a prisoner pay phone due to the PIN and pre-approved phone number process not being started.
+This phone call must be recorded for monitoring purposes but is unlikely to be able to be made on a prisoner pay phone due to the pre-approved phone number process not being started.
 [C.02.01 Initial phone call] details the process for making the initial free call from any non-prisoner payphone.
 This process ensures the initial call is recorded and must be followed for all new arrival initial free phone calls.